luisvinicius167/dutier/README.md

 /**
  * Reducer
  * The reducer state needs to be an Object
- * Each reducer receives the reducer state as fisrt argument
+ * Each reducer receives the reducer state as first argument
- * and the action payload
- */
-const initialState = { count: 1 }
+ * the action payload and the application state as third agument */ const initialState = { count: 1 }
 function reducer( reducerState=initialState, { type, payload }, state ) {